top of page

 - Photo exhibition.

-- Book publishing, magazine production and the like.
+- Publishing books, magazines and the like.

 - Setting up the situation (creating an intersection in the classroom).